jneyer/jmeter-aws/README.md

 ## Quick Start (to connect to existing JMeter workers):

 - Check out this repository.
-- Run ./setup-local to download and extract meter.
+- Run ./setup-local to download and extract JMeter.
-- Copy your AWS private key to the certs directory.
+- Copy your AWS private key to the certs directory or use ssh-add to add your key to the agent.
 This is the key you use to log in to the AWS instances.
+- Update config/remotes with your AWS worker node public ip addresses.
+Format is <ip address> <alias>.
+I normally use aliases jmeter1, jmeter2, etc.
+- Modify any local settings in config/settings.
+- Run ./update-properties to sync up the config files with remotes.
 - To verify you can connect to a jmeter node run ./connect jmeter1 to open an ssh connection.
-Exit.
+Then exit.
 - Run ./stop-nodes to stop any running jmeter nodes.
 - Run ./start-nodes to open the SSH tunnels and start the nodes for your test.
 - Run ./start-gui to launch the jmeter project.